 - Water temperature.
 The lower the water temperature the lower the %BWD

 - Food quality.
 The higher the nutrient content the lower the % BWD

 - Individual fish size.
 Smaller fish are able to consume higher %BWD than mature fish.

-Fortunately feed manufacturers publish tables of %BWD for various water temperatures and fish sizes for each of their formulations.
+Fortunately feed manufacturers publish tables of %BWD based onwater temperature and fish size for each of their formulations.
 It is important to note that these are intended as a general recommendation only and fish farmers will adapt these to suit their own particular systems.
-When kept at 25 C I calculated my own feed rates for mirror carp in accordance with the following Table.
+At a water temperature of 25° C I calculated my own feed rates for mirror carp in accordance with the following Table.

 |Mean Fish Weight.g.||% BWD||Food Conversion Rate.
 FCR.|

 |0.01 – 0.04||15||1.1|

 |3.0 – 9.0||8||1.3|